nearmap/libddog/docs/USER_GUIDE.md

 Updating dashboard with id: 'm74-ng8-93x' entitled: 'libddog skel: AWS ELB dashboard'... done
 ```

 `publish-live` operates on multiple definitions.
-When making code changes in our definitions sometimes we make changes that affect multiple dashboards, so updating them all in one go is useful.
+When making code changes in our definitions sometimes you make changes that affect multiple dashboards, so updating them all in one go is useful.

-**WARNING:** Even though snapshots are taken `publish-live` is still a destructive operation and we recommend that you only update dashboards whose definitions you have changed.
+**WARNING:** Even though snapshots are taken `publish-live` is still a destructive operation and we recommend that you only update dashboards whose definitions you have changed, and avoid using `'*'` (wildcard that matches all definitions).

 ### Taking a snapshot of a dashboard